When it comes to the Ceramic Space

 It’s common for heaters with fans to have issues with fans breaking or making unwanted noises.

-Unfortunately, if you are wanting instant heat, an oil-filled
+Unfortunately, if you want instant heat, an oil-filled heater is not for you.

 They take up to 10-15 minutes to heat a room so are a better option if you plan on being in that room for a long stretch of time.